What is data encryption?

 Common data encryption types

 Let’s go over the most common data encryption types.
 The two most widely used methods for data encryption are public key, also known as asymmetric encryption, and private key, or symmetric encryption.
-Both rely on key pairs but differ in how the sending and receiving parties share the keys and handle the encrypt/decrypt process.
+Both rely on key pairs but differ in how the sending and receiving parties share the keys and handle the encrypt/decrypt process, with asymmetric encryption utilizing distinct decryption processes that involve a private key to securely decrypt data encrypted with a public key.

 Public key encryption - asymmetric encryption